 From the captions you write to the images you select, your audience is always looking to connect.
 Use different content types, write compelling captions, and stick to stories that will excite and empower Instagram users.

 In some cases, answering questions may be the best way to

 8. Hone Your Hashtag Strategy

 Many people think hashtags are just for spam, but that's not the case.
-Everyone uses hashtags, whether it's a single tag on a post or funny tags that add to the cleverness of the caption.
+Everyone uses hashtags, whether it's a single tag on a post or funny tags that add to the caption’s cleverness.

-There are also a number of hashtag tools out there, but free ones like best-hashtags.com don't require any signup or email.
+Several hashtag tools are out there, but free ones like best-hashtags.com don't require any signup or email.
 You can simply start searching for the best hashtags related to your niche.

 There are also ways to hide your Instagram tags.

 If the internet has shown us anything is that mobile users are hungry for great content.
 So, for those Instagram brands that always have events, new promotions, videos, and user-generated content, you must post.
 However, you should vary your content types and post to different parts of Instagram.

 For example, It's probably acceptable to post 3 to 5 regular Instagram posts per day, but you may want to go live to post videos or add to your story if you have other events in mind.

 Many brands use Instagram Stories to post questions, opinions on trends, behind-the-scenes content, and real-time check-ins with their followers on new products or unusual activities.
 It's a great way to share exclusive, in-the-moment content.